SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Everyone agrees that you should have an emergency supply of water.
 Most experts advise that you should have a minimum water supply of 72 hours.

 The CDC recommends that you have 1 gallon of water for each person in your family for each day.
 If you have a family of 4 you will need 12 gallons of water for those 72 hours.

 This is pretty easy to do with bottled water.
 Bottled water is pre-packaged and has clear expiration dates so you know that the water is still safe to drink.

 Getting access to safe drinking water becomes a little more difficult if you need to abandon your home or if the emergency lasts longer than 72 hours.
 Each case requires an understanding of water safety, contamination, and treatment.

 Water from flowing streams and rivers is always preferable to the stagnant water in ponds or lakes.
 Always try to choose water as close to the water source as possible.
 In many cases, spring water coming out of the ground will be the safest for drinking.

 As much as possible, try to avoid water that is downriver from towns and industries.
 Waste and pollutants often find their way into the water systems.
-Likewise, water near to agricultural land can be a problem.
-Fertilizes and pesticides soak into the land, and through rainfall and runoff, they will get into the streams and rivers.
+Likewise, water near agricultural land can be a problem.
+Fertilizers and pesticides soak into the land, and through rainfall and runoff, they will get into the streams and rivers.